timwegner/Deep-Q-Navigation/README.md

 Run ```p1_navigation/report.ipynb```

-Enter the right path for the Unity Banan environment in report.ipynb.
-For example for a 64-bit Linux machine:
+Enter the right path for the Unity Banana environment in report.ipynb.
+For example on a Mac OSX:

 ```
-env = UnityEnvironment(file_name="../Banana_Linux/Banana.x86_64")
+env = UnityEnvironment(file_name="Banana.app")

 ```